gSchool/jquery-calculator/readme.md

 More specifically, the app should allow a user to do the following.

-- Click an operand or operator to append its corresponding text to the screen.
+- Click an operand or operator button to append its corresponding text to the screen.
   - If the screen displays the message `Error`, don't append anything.
 - Click the `clear` button to remove all the text from the screen.
 - Click the `equals` button to evaluate the arithmetic expression shown in the screen.